I like coffee.

 The beauty of needing less coffee is that it changes the economics of caffeination.
 You see, I wasn’t drinking the Bean or the Beast because I thought it was good.
 I knew there was better coffee.
 Thing is, given the volumes of black tar that I was pouring down my gullet, I couldn’t justify spending the money on the good stuff.

 Not that I haven’t flirted with good coffee in the past.
 A couple winters ago we had a stucco job over in the Monroe St neighborhood near one of the Colectivo Coffee locations.
 Colectivo is a roaster out of Milwaukee (formerly Alterra) and they roast some outstanding beans.
 Cold weather and frequent coffee breaks got me hooked on their brewed coffee.
-For a couple months after that job I ran Colectivo beans through my Aeropress and drank some truly good cups.
+For a couple months after that job I ran Colectivo beans through my Aeropress and drank some truly good cups (Blue Heeler is a favorite).
 But after a while, my natural parsimonious-ness got the better of me and I went back to the Beast.

 Like many of us, Cristi and I have been at home for the last month-and-a-half.
 I think we’re all looking for projects and new things to learn these days.
 I decided I was going to learn about coffee.